 We’ve tested a lot of different brands and learned a lot simply through trial and error.
 Here are our findings, which you can take with a grain of salt (pun intended).

-Top Pick: CANNA Coco or FoxFarm Coco Loco
+Other Good Picks: CANNA Coco or FoxFarm Coco Loco

-Both of these brands are known for their quality across their entire product range.
+These brands are known for their quality across their entire product range.
 Both CANNA and FoxFarm tightly monitor the production of the coconut coir they use in their products, so you can be sure that it’s been properly aged, dried, and flushed of salts.

-Fox Farm sells a 2cu ft. expanded bag that is my personal choice when using an expanded coconut coir medium.
+Fox Farm sells a 2cu ft. expanded bag that is my choice when using an expanded coconut coir medium.